dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 All metadata sections are handled by `dfx` when the canister is built.

 ### Deployment process
-Service providers will to use the following deployment process to deploy their `pullable` canister.
+Service providers will use the following deployment process to deploy their `pullable` canister.

 - #### Step 1: Deploy the canister to the mainnet with the command: